Aitslab/BioNLP/lykke_klara/README.md

   - [`statistics`](https://github.com/Aitslab/BioNLP/blob/master/lykke_klara/corpora/statistics.txt) which specifies the distribution of the classes in the ChemProt training and development sets
   - Artificial corpus [`training`](https://github.com/Aitslab/BioNLP/blob/master/lykke_klara/corpora/artificial_train.txt) and [`development`](https://github.com/Aitslab/BioNLP/blob/master/lykke_klara/corpora/artificial_dev.txt) set

+## artificial building blocks
+The files used to build the artificial corpus can be found [`here`](https://drive.google.com/drive/folders/1REtDAAx6rfL2JkO0FLCg3xIQOT9xJCkS).
+The protein entities were extracted from the [`Uniprot database`](https://www.uniprot.org/) by previous students and the cell line names in the start phrases were taken from the [`cell line ontology`](http://www.obofoundry.org/ontology/clo.html) by our  biomedically trained supervisor Sonja Aits.
+Aits then compiled start phrases and replaced different verbs, adjectives, adverbs and nouns with synonyms.

 ## Models
 Since the models are too big to upload on git, the best model from each configuration can be found:
   - [`baseline model`](https://drive.google.com/drive/folders/1_jNQFYvr4TrU4mEZenR6IlKv3qsTBSPy?usp=sharing)